-Following a review of the Council's financial assets and liabilities at 31 March 2012 and planned activity, it is considered unlikely that the IFRS 7 accounting standard will have a material impact on the financial statements of the Council.
+The changes made to the IFRS 7 Financial Instruments standard relate to the offsetting of financial assets and financial liabilities.
+The Council does not currently offset any of its financial liabilities against its financial assets.
+Following a review of the Council's financial assets and liabilities as at 31st March 2013 and it planned future activity, it is considered unlikely that the changes made to the IFRS 7 accounting standard will have a material impact on the Council's Statement of Accounts.